 There are numerous administrative issues that sales tax holidays create for retailers.
 Make sure to read your state’s regulations closely to ensure you tweak your sales tax application and calculation processes correctly during the sales tax holiday.

 Out-of-state retailers or online sellers who are registered to collect tax in a state that has a sales tax holiday must also comply with the holiday provisions.
 In these situations, applying the rules for transactions that occur at the beginning and ending of the period must follow the specific state’s time zone.
 However, watch for quirks.
 In Ohio and West Virginia, the time zone of the seller’s location determines the authorized time period for the sales tax holiday when the purchaser is located in one time zone and the seller is located in another.

 With layaway sales, eligible items frequently qualify for the exemption if the customer takes delivery of the merchandise during the exemption period or puts the merchandise on layaway during the exemption period, even if final payment and delivery is not made until after the sales tax holiday.

 If a customer returns an eligible item purchased during the sales tax holiday exemption period, the retailer should refund tax only if the customer produces a receipt or invoice showing tax was paid on the item, or the retailer has sufficient documentation to show that tax was paid on the specific item.

-Whether you are a seller or purchaser in one of the states holding a 2018 sales tax holiday, you should be aware of when the holiday is taking place, what items are included, and how to handle the administration of the holiday.
-To stay up-to-date on sales tax holidays, visit our Sales Tax Holiday Chart, which has dates, qualifying items, and helpful information for each state that is participating.
+No matter whether you are a seller or purchaser in one of the states holding a sales tax holiday in 2021, you should be aware of when the holiday is taking place, what items are included, and how to handle the administration of the holiday.
+To stay up to date on sales tax holidays, visit our Sales Tax Holiday Chart, which has dates, qualifying items, and helpful information for each participating state.